phrase/motion-phrase/README.md

 	Motion::Project::App.setup do |app|
 	  app.name = "Test Application"

-	  . . .
+	  app.development do
+	    app.phrase do
+	      app.phrase.enabled = true
 	      app.phrase.auth_token = "YOUR_AUTH_TOKEN"
-	  . . .
 	    end
+	  end
+	end

-This will automatically create the `phrase_config.rb` configuration file in your app folder during the first build process.
+This will automatically create the `phrase_config.rb` configuration file in your app folder during every build process.

+**Please make sure that you only enable PhraseApp in development mode and never in release mode!**

 Now you can initialize your PhraseApp setup using rake: